-Outside the garden, the main drive, already extended southwards in 1906 to the new main road, was planted with a double avenue of beech in about 1920, and the fields on either side developed with a series of vistas and cross vistas, between groups formed from a combination of existing timber and new planted trees.
+Outside the garden, the main drive, already extended southwards in1906 to the new main road, was planted with a double avenue of beech in about 1920, and the fields on either side developed with a series of vistas and cross vistas, between groups formed from a combination of existing timber and new planted trees.
 This landscaping was extended over farmland (but without altering the traditional character) in views north from the house, and east from the mound at the end of the birch glade.
 The same eye, indeed, was applied to the whole of the 300 hectares (of which 100 woodland) now comprising de Wiersse.

-5. 1963 to the present - Consolidation and Continuity - Sketch Plan VI.
+V - 1963 to the present - Consolidation and Continuity- sketch plan VI

 W.E.
-Gatacre and Alice Gatacre's son, E.V.
-Gatacre, assumed responsability for de Wiersse in 1963.
+Gatacre and Alice Gatacre's son, E.V.Gatacre, assumed responsibility for de Wiersse in 1963.

-Some simplifications have been made since 1963 (see sketch plan VI): the subsidiary paths north of the stream have been allowed to become overgrown; the parternes on and around the circle of the drive to the south of the house (introduced about 1939) have been removed (except for 4 box 'corkscrews' in the corners).
-The pergola, to the west of the sunk garden, has been simplified.
+Some simplifications have been made since 1963 (see sketch plan VI): the subsidiary paths north of the stream have been allowed to become overgrown; the parternes on and around the circle of the drive to the south of the house (introduced about 1948) have been removed (except for 4 box 'corkscrews' in the corners).
+The pergola, to the west of the sunk garden has been simplified.
 The removal of the tennis court has already been referred to.
 The size of the kitchen garden has been halved (and most of it allocated to the gardeners' private use).

-The massive line of rhododendrons to the north of the house (forming the north boundary of the garden) has been cut, to open a north view from the house - exposing ploughland to view from the garden, in a way that is more typical of Gelderland than of an English park.
+The massive line of rhododendrons to the north of the house (forming the north boundary of the garden) has been cut, to open a north view from the house -exposing ploughland to view from the garden in a way that is more typical of Gelderland than of an English park.

-The north east corner of the north east rectangle was also opened up in 1974 and denuded of rhododendrons, partly to provide mechanical access to clean the outer moat; but primarily as a preparation to replanting this corner.
+The north east corner of the north east rectangle was also opened up in 1974 and denuded of rhododendrons, partly to clear a number of over ripe and fallen beeches, and partly to provide mechanical access to clean the outer moat; but primarily as a preparation to replanting this corner.

-An organic object, like a garden, requires the regular taking of decisions, even if these are dictated by the intentions of previous generations and by the spirit of the place: growth induces changes of scale The unchecked formation of a canopy, as trees become larger, kills underplanting.
-Some cycles are short (rhododendrons, planted close, for screening, on sandy soil, will become leggy and blow over if not cut back every 15 years - fortunately the tops burn instantly and in all weathers).
-Others, like that of beech, are long, and in their first renewal, inevitably are.
+An organic object, like a garden, requires the regular taking of decisions, even if these are dictated by the intentions of previous generations and by the spirit of the place: growth induces changes of scale.
+The unchecked formation of a canopy, as trees become larger, kills underplanting, some cycles are short (rhododendrons, planted close, for screening, on gandy soil, will become leggy and blow over if not cut back every 15 years or so - fortunately the tops burn instantly and in all weathers).
+Others, like that of beach, are long, and in their first renewal, inevitably bare.

-Durin e last ten ears particular care has been taken to plant oak, neech and robinia pseudoacacia in places where the young trees can eventually replace old, and will meanwhile not disturb the pattern of the garden and park.
+During the last ten years particular care has been taken to plant oak, beech and robinia pseudoacacia in places where the young trees can eventually replace old, and will meanwhile not disturb the pattern of the garden and park.